neondatabase/examples/ai/langchain/chat-with-pdf-nextjs/README.md

 To follow along with this guide, you will need:

 - A Neon account.
 If you do not have one, sign up at [Neon](https://neon.tech).
 Your Neon project comes with a ready-to-use Postgres database named `neondb`.
 We'll use this database in the following examples.
 - An OpenAI API key.
-If you do not have an OpenAI account, [sign up](https://platform.openai.com/signup) for it and navigate to [this section](https://platform.openai.com/api-keys) to create an api key.
+If you do not have an OpenAI account, [sign up](https://platform.openai.com/signup) and navigate to the [API keys](https://platform.openai.com/api-keys) page to create an API key.
 - [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed on your machine.

 ## Clone the repository